-As of 11-15-22 when this page was last updated, Plants of the World Online lists 189 species in the Dracaena genus.
+As of 11-15-22 when this page was last updated, Plants of the World Online lists 201 species in the Dracaena genus.
 It is a member of the plant family Asparagaceae with 120 genera.
 Those numbers could change as updates are made on POWO.

 I was given three pots of Dracaena trifasciata by my good friend and fellow plant collector, Walley Morse, of Greenville, Mississippi.
 I was living at the mansion in Leland at the time.
 He gave me a big pot of Dracaena trifasciata (Mother-In-Law’s Tongue, etc.) and two pots of the Sansevieria trifasciata cv. hahnii (Bird’s Nest Snake Plant).
 Of course, they were Sansevieria at the time. 🙂

 I divided one of the pots and left the other one as it was.
 The strange thing is that the pots were only about half full of soil.
 I didn’t understand that at the time but later I realized that could have been a good idea…

 After I sold the mansion in Mississippi, dad asked me to move back to the family farm in mid-Missouri.
 So, in February 2013, I made the trip with many plants including the larger pots.
 I gave the four in the above photo away.
 I repotted the larger pots, adding more soil so the base of the plants would be closer to the top of the pot.
 ‘Hahnii’ didn’t like it and died not long after and I have not replaced it.

 ORIGIN: The species is native to west-central Africa